gerpy/rpm-install/README.md

 > WIP.
 For instance, saves sync not covered yet.
+And I did not setup DS and 3DS yet

 # Install notes for the Retroid Pocket Mini handheld console